-I’m a consultant at the Transformational Index (TI), helping organisations to identify and measure their intended social impact.
-I also work as a freelancer with the Overseas Development Institute helping DFID to Do Development Differently.
-I’m an observer to the board at RESULTS UK.
-And I’m founder of the London International Development Network, an online platform with over 10,000 members which hosts regular meet-ups.
+I’m an Associate Partner at the Transformational Index (TI), helping organisations to learn how they can most effectively contribute to a better world.
+I also work as a consultant with the Overseas Development Institute as part of the LearnAdapt programme.
+I’m a trustee at RESULTS UK and on the Advisory Council for The Equity Index.
+And I’m founder of the London International Development Network, an online and offline platform with over 13,000 members which hosts regular meet-ups.

 From 2013 to 2015, I was an ODI Fellow in the Zanzibar Planning Commission, advising the Revolutionary Government on a wide range of issues.
-Before that, I was an energy economist at the UK Foreign and Commonwealth Office and Vice-Chair of Development in Action, a volunteer-run development education charity.
-I studied Philosophy, Politics and Economics at the University of Warwick then Development Administration and Planning at University College London.
-See my LinkedIn profile for more details.
+Before that, I was an energy economist at the UK Foreign and Commonwealth Office and Vice-Chair of Development in Action.
+I studied Philosophy, Politics and Economics BA at the University of Warwick then Development Administration and Planning MSc at University College London.

 I live in South London with my yoga-teaching Dutch partner and our super-fluffy cat, Lewis.
 I’m a proud Cornishman and try to square my farm-based upbringing with my more-recent vegetarianism.
 I’ve played a drum solo at Truro Cathedral, played football at the home of Plymouth Argyle and run two half-marathons, including one dressed as a tiger on my birthday.
-I look forward to running the London Marathon in April 2018.
+I ran the London Marathon in April 2018.

 Disclaimer: I reserve the right to be wrong and to change my mind.
 The blog reflects my opinions, not those of any employer, past, present or non-existent.